the-drunk-coder/megra-doc/docs/editor.md

 * `Ctrl+F` moves the cursor forward.
 * `Home` moves the cursor to the first open parenthesis of the current line.
 * `End` moves the cursor to the end of the current line.

+## Karl-Yerkes-Mode

+When started with the flag `--karl-yerkes-mode`, the Mégra editor starts in a special mode inspired by Karl's **Clavm** system.
+Every keystroke will immediately evaluate the current top-level expression the cursor is in.
+HANDLE WITH CARE!
+If you change a value from, say `0.2` to something else, and delete the period, you'll have a value of 2 ... on gain values that might be painful!